-The annual summer arts festival in Florence, Italy, not only presented the debut of Muti, now music director of the Chicago Symphony Orchestra, it also served as his first professional home, where he was principal conductor and music director from 1969 to 1981.
+The annual summer arts festival in Florence, Italy, not only presented the debut of Muti, now Zell Music Director of the Chicago Symphony Orchestra, it also served as his first professional home, where he was principal conductor and music director from 1969 to 1981.

 Regarded as classical music’s leading Verdi interpreter, Muti has conducted Macbeth more often than any other opera in his career, including acclaimed concert stagings of the work with the CSO in the 2013-14 season.
 “The words of Shakespeare and the music of Giuseppe Verdi make me grateful to these two geniuses of art,” Muti said in a recent interview with the Italian newspaper La Repubblica.
 “Macbeth contains, above all, the joy of the throne, the scepter. … Over the years, I have staged many editions of Macbeth, and every time I return to this opera, I realize that one never finishes digging into its characters.”